NCMEC can provide direct analytical support for missing and unidentified deceased child cases including:

 - Forensic Imaging: NCMEC’s Forensic Artists can provide age progressions on missing child cases and facial reconstructions on unidentified deceased children in hopes someone will recognize them.

-Team Adam provides rapid, onsite assistance to law-enforcement agencies and families in critically missing children cases.
-Team Adam consultants are deployed to the scene and provide technical assistance and help connect families and law enforcement to NCMEC’s vast network of resources.
-Read more.
+Team Adam provides rapid, onsite assistance to law-enforcement agencies and families during critical cases involving missing children.
+Consultants are deployed to the scene and provide technical assistance and connect families and law enforcement to NCMEC’s vast network of resources.

 If you are retired law enforcement and interested in becoming a member of Team Adam, download the application here.